نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Purpose: Editorial Board Members (EBMs ) play a vital and central role in functioning peer-reviewed journals.
+Purpose: Editorial Board Members (EBMs) play a vital and central role in the operation of peer-reviewed journals.
 A noteworthy phenomenon that underscores the effectiveness and significance of these EBMs is referred to as "Editorial Board Interlocking" (EBI).
-This phenomenon occurs when experts and researchers participate in multiple peer-reviewed journals within their field of study.
-The limited number of prominent, well-known, and capable researchers and scientists in various fields presents a significant issue in selecting editors and editorial board members for reputable journals.
-Given the importance of these journals and the unique roles played by editorial board members, the phenomenon of editorial board member interchangeability has emerged, as many members serve on multiple journals.
-This situation raises concerns about the influence and effectiveness of editorial boards in the scientific community.
-This paper primarily aims to analyze the statistical relationship between demographic and scientometric indicators and the EBI within astronomy and astrophysics journals.
+This occurs when experts and researchers serve on the editorial boards of multiple peer-reviewed journals within their field of study.
+The limited number of prominent, well-known, and capable researchers and scientists across various fields presents a significant challenge in selecting editors and editorial board members for reputable journals.
+Given the importance of these journals and the unique roles played by editorial board members, the phenomenon of editorial board member interchangeability has emerged, with many members serving on multiple journals.
+This situation raises concerns about the influence and effectiveness of editorial boards within the scientific community.
+This paper primarily aims to analyze the statistical relationship between demographic and scientometric indicators and the Editorial Board Interchangeability (EBI) in astronomy and astrophysics journals.

-Methodology: The present study was conducted using scientometric methods and indicators and a descriptive-analytical approach.
-This study focuses on the EBMs associated with all journals dedicated to astronomy and astrophysics .
-Data was collected through the Journal Citation Report and the official websites of the peer-reviewed journals.
-Statistical methods were employed for data analysis, including descriptive and inferential statistics.
-These methods encompass frequency distribution, percentage calculations, and correlation coefficient tests, specifically the Pearson, Spearman, and Mann-Whitney tests.
-Within Iran's Science and Technology Roadmap, astronomy and astrophysics are known as high-priority subjects, frequently discussed in major research and technology policies.
+Methodology: This study was conducted using scientometric methods and indicators, employing a descriptive-analytical approach.
+It focuses on the editorial board members (EBMs) of all journals dedicated to astronomy and astrophysics.
+Data were collected from the Journal Citation Reports and the official websites of peer-reviewed journals.
+Statistical analyses included both descriptive and inferential methods, such as frequency distributions, percentage calculations, and correlation tests, specifically Pearson, Spearman, and Mann-Whitney tests.
+Within Iran's Science and Technology Roadmap, astronomy and astrophysics are identified as high-priority fields, frequently emphasized in major research and technology policies.

-Conclusion: The results of this study showed that individual factors such as gender, scientific rank, impact factor, and citations do not affect the EBI of astronomy and astrophysics journals.
-This phenomenon is more influenced by network structure and social ties than individual characteristics.
-Also, countries with more scientific production, such as the United States, Russia, and the United Kingdom, play a prominent role in EBI because they have more advanced scientific resources and research infrastructures than developing countries.
-In general, it can be added that EBI is more related to international interactions and scientific collaborations.
-The need to conduct a similar study on Persian astronomy and astrophysics journals at the ISC Institute, examining other scientometric indicators and variables related to journals and studying the EBI of journals in other physics disciplines, is considered a limitation of this study.
+Conclusion: The results of this study showed that individual factors such as gender, scientific rank, impact factor, and citation count do not significantly influence the EBI of astronomy and astrophysics journals.
+Instead, this phenomenon is more strongly affected by network structure and social ties than by individual characteristics.
+Additionally, countries with higher scientific production, such as the United States, Russia, and the United Kingdom, play a prominent role in EBI due to their more advanced scientific resources and research infrastructures compared to developing countries.
+Overall, EBI appears to be more closely related to international interactions and scientific collaborations.
+A limitation of this study is the need to conduct similar research on Persian astronomy and astrophysics journals at the ISC Institute, incorporating other scientometric indicators and variables related to journals, as well as examining the EBI of journals in other physics disciplines.

 کلیدواژهها [English]